stefanreuther/c2ng/README.txt

   c2ng(.exe) is the future pcc-v2.

   When you start the program, you will be shown a browser starting with "My Computer".
-Note that the GUI is still very rough.
+Note that the GUI is still incomplete.

   (a) Use the browser to browse to a game directory on your hard disk.

   (b) Press [Ins] to add a network account. c2ng will ask for
   - user name
-  - server type (type "pcc" for PlanetsCentral or "nu" for planets.nu)
+  - server type (PlanetsCentral or planets.nu)
   - server address (you can leave this blank)
   A new entry will appear representing that account.
 You can enter it like a normal folder to browse your games; you will be asked for